 By Tim Lambert

 When she was 18 she heard the MP John Stuart Mill speak.
-At that time in Britain could not vote unless they met a property qualification. (most did not).
+At that time in Britain, men could not vote unless they met a property qualification. (most did not).
 Women were not allowed to vote.
 Mill argued that women should have equal rights with men.
-Millicent was impressed by his speech and in 1866 she helped organize a petition to parliament for women’s suffrage (right to vote).
+Millicent was impressed by his speech and in 1866 she helped organise a petition to parliament for women’s suffrage (right to vote).
 In 1867 Millicent joined the London National Society for Women’s Suffrage.

 On 23 April 1867 Millicent married an MP named Henry Fawcett.
 They only had one child, a daughter named Philippa who was born in 1868.
 Henry fully supported women’s suffrage but he died in 1884.